 On a trip to this winery you will see the whole process of what it takes to make wine, and of course there is a tasting to be had!

-The grape variety used in this winery is Chardonnay, Merlot and Cabernet Sauvignon, and are produced naturally without chemicals pesticides or artificial fertilizers.
+The grape variety used in this winery is Chardonnay and is produced naturally without chemicals pesticides or artificial fertilizers.

 Please contact reception of the hotel to make a booking for a winery tour, or visit their website for more information.